takoserver/takos/examples/api-test-extension/README.md

 The UI page lists buttons for the APIs exposed to the server, client and UI layers individually.
 Click a button to run that API call and see the returned value in the output panel.
 ActivityPub and CDN features are server-only, so tests for those APIs run only on the server layer.
+The client KV store uses an in-memory map separate from the server's storage.

 Use the provided build task to generate a `.takopack` archive: